Preparing for the disability hearing is crucial to your approval.

 You’ll want to consider what questions a judge may ask at a disability hearing and how you can prepare your responses to be truthful, precise, and convincing.

 A disability judge won’t ask “trick questions,” per se, but they will ask specific questions to assess your level of impairment, and your ability to work.
 The “right” answers will lend vital credibility to your claim.
 The wrong answers will severely damage your case.

-A good lawyer will prepare you for the judges questions—and having legal representation before a hearing is critical for your success (83% of people are represented at a hearing, and you’re 3x as likely to win benefits with a lawyer) Whether or not you’re already represented, this article will give you an overview of what to expect at your hearing: the questions judges often ask, tips on how to answer favorably, and common mistakes claimants make.
+Whether or not you’re already represented, this article will give you an overview of what to expect at your Social Security disability hearing: the questions judges often ask, tips on how to answer favorably, and common mistakes claimants make.

 The hearing notice will let you know who will be at your hearing.
-Typically, this includes the judge, you (the claimant), your legal representative if you have one, a vocational expert (hired by the government), and a hearing reporter.
+Typically, this includes the administrative law judge, you (the claimant), your legal representative (if you have one), a vocational expert (hired by the government), and a hearing reporter.
 Occasionally, a medical expert is present, but this isn’t common practice.

 During the hearing, the judge will review your past relevant work experience, consult with the vocational expert, and ask you questions to support or refute what the vocational expert says.